 The Bluetti EB3A incorporates a newer lithium ion-based technology – LiFeP04 or lithium iron phosphate.
 Quoting Wikipedia, these batteries are “lower cost, high safety, low toxicity, long cycle life”, meaning it has everything a consumer is looking for, and if you haven’t guessed, these are popular for EVs and backup power.

 Now comes the part of why we are talking about batteries so much.
 According to Bluetti, the EB3A is rated for 2500+ life cycles to 80%.
-This means you can charge it thousands of times before its battery can only use 80% of its original power.
+This means you can charge it thousands of times before its built-in battery can only use 80% of its original power.
 That is insane, and here’s some math: even if you fully drain and charge it daily (2500 / 365), it will last for 6.8 years, at which time it will still give you 80% capacity.

 These numbers are not just marketing hype either.
 It’s common knowledge.
 At 2500+ life cycles for LiFePO4, the numbers are quite conservative.
 Comparatively, in a solar generator aspect, traditional lead acid (car batteries) are rated for 200-300 life cycles and anywhere from 500-2500 for lithium-ion.
 There are portable power stations from big brands rated for only 500 life cycles – and if you’re not buying a Bluetti with a LiFePO4 battery, I suggest you do your homework BEFORE BUYING!